-Confined spaces are enclosed or partially enclosed structures that pose a danger because they are usually not designed to be areas where people work.
+Confined spaces are enclosed or partially enclosed structures that pose a danger because they are usually not designed or intended to be areas occupied by people.
 They are commonly found in:

 - storage tanks

 - wet and dry wells

 - manure and silage pits